 Further reading & Workstream Documents:

-- Joint Project Workstream Document: Pharmacovigilance (pdf, 344.05 KB) Comprehensive guidance for CTIMPs
+- Joint Project Workstream Document: Pharmacovigilance (pdf) Comprehensive guidance for CTIMPs

 - Safety Reporting station: Outlines the safety reporting requirements once a trial has commenced